youssef-elshorbagy/Agile-project/README.md

 # Login Credentials

 Default Admin:
-Email: `admin@edu.eg`
+Email: `admin@eng.asu.edu.eg`
 Password: `admin123`

 # Note: When creating new users as an Admin, remember:
-Student Emails must end with: `@eng.asu.edu.eg` Passwords must start with a Capital Letter and be at least 8 characters.
+* Student Emails must end with: `@eng.asu.edu.eg`
+* Passwords must start with a Capital Letter and be at least 8 characters.
+* New students do not log in.
+Click "Apply for Admission" on the login page to submit documents.